 - The drives that are preinstalled in your computer come with power and signal cables attached.
-If you replace any drives, remember which cable is attached to which drive, or label the cables. - When you install a drive, make sure that one of the drive connectors of the signal cable is connected to the drive and that the connector at the other end of the signal cable is connected to the system board. - When you install a drive, set the jumpers either to disable auto-start or to delay startup, to prevent the system power supply from being overtaxed by all drives trying to spin up at once. - The computer has two IDE buses, primary and secondary.
-Each of these buses supports up to two IDE devices.
-The primary IDE bus uses connector IDE1 on the system board and the secondary IDE bus uses connector IDE2. - If you have only one IDE device on a cable, it must be set as a master device. - If two IDE devices are used on a single cable, one must be designated as the master device and the other as the subordinate device; otherwise, the computer might not recognize some of the IDE devices.
-The master and subordinate designation is determined by switch or jumper settings on each IDE device.
+If you replace any drives, remember which cable is attached to which drive, or label the cables. - When you install a drive, make sure that one of the signal-cable connectors is connected to the drive and that the connector at the other end of the signal cable is connected to the system board. - · The computer has one IDE bus, which is primary. - If you have only one IDE device on a cable, it must be set as a master device.